-Fellows will help further the social justice work that their partner organizations strive to achieve while they strengthen their leadership, research, and interpersonal skills.
-Through the internship experience, trainings, and reflection, Fellows will gain crucial transferrable skills including: the ability to work as part of a team, grapple with complexity, innovate, and prioritize projects.
-The Fellowship experience will take place from May 1 to June 30 with a training component at the beginning.
-Engelhardt Fellows will receive a stipend of $2,000.
+The fellowship experience is an 8-week, paid internship that will take place from May 7 to June 28.
+Engelhardt Fellows will receive a stipend of $5,000.
 Applicants in need of additional financial assistance are encouraged to apply for the LSA Internship Scholarship, which provides up to $5,000 to LSA students with demonstrated financial need.
 Applications for the LSA Internship open at the beginning Winter semester, close in the Spring semester and are considered on a semi-rolling basis.

 Eligible Students Must:

-❏ Be an undergraduate enrolled in good academic standing in a degree program in the College of Literature, Science, and the Arts.
+❏ Be an undergraduate enrolled in good academic standing in a degree program in the College of Literature, Science, and the Arts or Henry Ford College.

 ❏ Have participated in at least one community-centered experience (a community-based learning course or program, a robust volunteer experience, a GIEU course or community-centered internship, etc.)